krother/training_and_teaching_methods/wrapping_up/lightning_talks.md

 Put up a flipchart or board with the speaking slots, so that participants can sign up with their names/talk titles.
 An online channel works as well.
-If presenting is mandatory, use a random number generator to determine the speaking order.
+If presenting is mandatory, you could use a random number generator to determine the speaking order.

 ### Any topic is fine